 Holbox: Mexico’s Most Stunning Beach You’ve (Probably) Never Heard Of

 In this post, I’m going to share with you one of Mexico’s best-kept secrets: the island of Holbox!
-Located off the northern coast of Quintana Roo (the same state in Mexico that’s home to famous destinations like Cancún and Playa del Carmen), Holbox, pronounced “hol-bosh,” is fairly large island with an absolutely breathtaking beach that even most avid travelers and Mexico enthusiasts haven’t yet heard of.
+Located off the northern coast of Quintana Roo (the same state in Mexico that’s home to famous destinations like Cancún and Playa del Carmen), Holbox, pronounced “hol-bosh,” is home to a breathtaking beach that many avid travelers and Mexico enthusiasts haven’t yet heard of.

 From Cancún, Holbox is about a two-hour bus or shuttle ride away, but it’s well worth the effort to visit.
 In addition to its unbelievably beautiful beach, Holbox has a little town that’s cozy and welcoming.
 There are a couple of activities you can do here if you like, but in general, this island is the perfect place to slow down, read a book, and relax on the beach.

-At least for now, Holbox seems to attract mostly small groups of French and German travelers, but I suspect that the island is likely to become a favorite among Americans and other tourists in the next five or ten years.
+At least for now, Holbox seems to attract mostly small groups of French and German travelers, but I suspect that the island is likely to be discovered by Americans and other tourists in the next five or ten years.
 There’s already a lot of development taking place here, which made me really question whether the island will remain as beautiful and unspoiled as it is now.
 At the end of this post, I discuss those thoughts in more depth.

-But for now, let’s dive into what makes Holbox such a wonderful and idyllic place to visit in 2019!
+For now, let’s dive into what makes Holbox such a wonderful and idyllic place to visit!
 This is a longer post since I took so many pictures here, so feel free to skip to any of the sections below that pique your interest!

 Holbox's World-Class Beach